Approaches to Directing and Design - TFT00014C

 Module summary

 This module offers a critical introduction to the theory and practice of directing and its intersections with design and scenography.
 Through seminar discussion and hands-on practical experience, you will be introduced to a range of theoretical and practical approaches to the conception, planning, rehearsal and production of theatre.
-Exploring key concepts and approaches to ideas of space, characterisation, mise-en-scène and more, the module will equip you with the tools and frameworks needed to move from page to stage.
+Exploring key concepts and approaches to ideas of space, characterisation, mise-en-scène and more, the module will equip you with the tools and frameworks needed to begin work on plays from the perspectives of directing and design.

 Module will run